sawickiap/WinFontRender/README.md

 To do it properly:

 1. Include "WinFontRender.h" file in each CPP file where you want to use the library.
-This includes declarations of all members of the library.
+This includes declarations of all public members of the library.
 2. In exacly one CPP file define following macro before this include.
 It enables internal implementation (function definitions).

 ```cpp